webzakimbo/bcome-read-the-docs/docs/source/getting-started/setting-up-your-project.rst

 .. hint::

-   Make sure you've read the installation requirements: :doc:`../getting-started/setting-up-your-project`.

-   If you're new to Ruby, consider using |RVM_URL|_ to manage it.
+   Make sure you've read the installation requirements: :doc:`../getting-started/setting-up-your-project`, and if you're new to Ruby, then consider using |RVM_URL|_ to manage it.

 Create a project directory: